-Puso at Galing sa Serbisyo
+Puso at Galing

 Serbisyong Galing sa Puso

-The DSWD adopted the Performance Governance System (PGS) Pathways in pursuit of continued excellence as it relentlessly realize its vision, fulfill its mandate, and exemplify an improved quality of governance through its core values—Maagap at Mapagkalingang Serbisyo; Serbisyong Walang Puwang sa Katiwalian; at Patas na Pagtrato sa Komunidad.
+The DSWD adopted the Performance Governance System (PGS) Pathway in pursuit of continued excellence as it relentlessly realize its vision, fulfill its mandate, and exemplify an improved quality of governance through its core values—Maagap at Mapagkalingang Serbisyo; Serbisyong Walang Puwang sa Katiwalian; at Patas na Pagtrato sa Komunidad.
 With a long-term goal, the DSWD along the PGS Pathways, aims to succeed in improving its service to the public with its Strategy Journey:

 The Strategy Map is the visual representation of the Department's Strategy.
 It shows how the organization intends to realize its vision and implement its mission that is founded on its core values.
 In order to do this, it must ensure that its Strategic Focus or position leads to a valuable contribution to the national government's poverty reduction efforts, also known as the agency's organizational outcomes.
 Reaching its Strategic Focus requires delivering its Core Process Roadmaps.
 These contain the Major Final Outputs of the Department that outline the goods and services for its clients.
 To make it possible, it also contains the Support Process Roadmaps which entails organizational transformation and improvements, to ensure that the outputs delivered lead to reform and breakthroughs.

 "Everyone is a Governance Warrior".
 The Secretary addressing the DSWD PGS Focals on its 2021 Cascading Session.
 This is anchored to the Department's interim strategy - the DSWD SULONG Recovery Plan 2021-2022.

 Posted 16 December 2021